What to Do About a Low Settlement Offer After a Car Accident in Georgia

 The Adjuster Avoids Key Questions

-You Have the Right to Fair Compensation
+You Have the Right to Seek Fair Compensation

 Georgia law gives you the right to seek fair compensation after a car accident.
 This includes damages for medical bills, lost income, property damage, and emotional distress.
 If an insurance company offers less than the full value of your claim, you are not required to accept it.